sporeventexplosion/FSND-P4-Design-A-Game/README.md

     - Come up with a method for ranking the performance of each player.
       For "Guess a Number" this could be by winning percentage with ties broken by the average number of guesses.
     - Create an endpoint that returns this player ranking.
 The results should include each Player's name and the 'performance' indicator (eg. win/loss ratio).

- - **get_game_history**
-    - Your API Users may want to be able to see a 'history' of moves for each game.
-    - For example, Chess uses a format called <a href="https://en.wikipedia.org/wiki/Portable_Game_Notation" target="_blank">PGN</a>) which allows any game to be replayed and watched move by move.
-    - Add the capability for a Game's history to be presented in a similar way.
-For example: If a User made played 'Guess a Number' with the moves:
-    (5, 8, 7), and received messages such as: ('Too low!', 'Too high!', 'You win!'), an endpoint exposing the game_history might produce something like:
-    [('Guess': 5, result: 'Too low'), ('Guess': 8, result: 'Too high'), ('Guess': 7, result: 'Win.
-Game over')].
-    - Adding this functionality will require some additional properties in the 'Game' model along with a Form, and endpoint to present the data to the User.